Putrajaya: Government and politics

 The local government in Putrajaya is the responsibility of the Putrajaya Corporation (Perbadanan Putrajaya), a unique local authority.
 Previously it was administered by the Sepang District Council.

 Putrajaya is represented in the Parliament of Malaysia by one elected MP in the Dewan Rakyat, under the seat of Putrajaya, as well as one appointed senator in the Dewan Negara.

 As with the other federal territories of Malaysia, Putrajaya does not have a territorial legislature.

 Demographics

 Population

 In 2007 the population of Putrajaya was estimated to be over 30,000, which comprised mainly government servants.
 Government public servants have been encouraged to relocate to the city through various government subsidy and loan programs.
 The population had increased to 88,300 by 2015.
+As of Q1 2024, the population of Putrajaya is estimated to be 119,700.

-Religious demography
+Religion

 As of 2020, the population of Putrajaya is 97.2% Muslim, 1.1% Hindu, 0.8% Christian, 0.5% Buddhist, 0.4% unknown and 0.1% other religions.
-The Malaysian constitution strictly defines what makes a "Malay" as an individual who professes Islam, speak Malay regularly, practises Malay customs, and has lived in or has ancestors from Indonesia, Brunei, Malaysia, and Singapore.